Did you know?

 Where can I get more information?

-- Enquire at your school about the provisions made to extend and enrich learning for gifted and talented students, and whether or not it includes the Gifted Online courses.
+- Enquire at your school about the provisions made to extend and enrich learning for gifted and highly able learners.

 - If the school does offer Gifted Online courses, the principal will be able to give you more details about how they operate and how students are selected in the school.